-How to Find Us- for directions and map please click hereGilbert White’s House & Garden
+How to Find Us- for directions and map please click here

-Opening Times 2014
+Opening Times 2015

 We are also open on Bank Holidays, and Mondays in July & August

-Admission Charges 2014
+Admission Charges 2015

-|Family Ticket (2A + 3C)||£22.00|
+|Family Ticket (2A + 3C)||£24.00|

-|Pre-booked group of 10 or more||£7.00|
+|Pre-booked group of 10 or more||£7.50|

 The garden is accessible on well-kept grass and paths specially laid with very shallow gravel.
+There are several wheelchair adapted picnic benches throughout the grounds.
 The parkland beyond the garden is sloping and laid to rough grass.
 The museum has a non-motorised wheelchair which visitors are free to borrow – just ask at Reception.